 This collection of 12 patterned barkcloth paintings were created by a group of Ömie artists from Papua New Guinea as part of an ongoing initiative, set up in 2004, to export contemporary versions of Pacific barkcloth paintings.

-Group of 12 barkcloth paintings by Various artists, 2012
+Group of 12 barkcloth paintings by Various, 2012

 © The artist